colinmeinke/points/README.md

 The optional third argument takes a number above 0 but below
-180. This third argument is the accuracy (in degrees) used to calculate when a curve is *straight enough* to be considered a straight line when working out shape length.
+180. This third argument is the accuracy (in degrees) used to calculate when a curve is *straight enough* to be considered a straight line.
 Returns an object that includes the `x` and `y` coordinates at the interval of the shape.

 ### remove